cwant/hpc-beyond/_episodes/23-compiling-openmp.md

 ## Running an OpenMP program

-We run the compiled program, using the environment variable 'OMP_NUM_THREADS` to control the number of threads:
+We run the compiled program, using the environment variable `OMP_NUM_THREADS` to control the number of threads:
 ```
 OMP_NUM_THREADS=4 ./hello-omp
 ```